tom-rooker-moj/manage-pom-cases-design-history/app/posts/2021-12-20-parole-documentation.md

 <img src="../images/parole-review-date.png" />

 However, it has transpired that users do not actually use or understand the term “parole review date”.
-It doesn’t seem to be used in any part of the parole process or in PPUD, the database that stores information about parole cases.
+It doesn’t seem to be used in any part of the parole process or in PPUD, the database that stores information about parole cases that is managed by a company called Lumen.

 OMIC policy subsequently decided the relevant date to use is the next target oral hearing date.
 This is communicated to people involved in the parole application in an outcome of Parole Board decision letter and in the target hearing date field of PPUD.